 Let’s find out how to export CMPivot query results into a CSV file.

-• Click on Export button.
+- Click on the Export button.

-• From the drop down menu, select Result to file.
+- From the drop-down menu, select Result to file.

 Resources